cptanalatriste/birds-of-british-empire/README.md

 ### Creating an API
 [Evaluation code](eval) embedded into a callable containerized API is included in the `eval\` folder.

+### Using InterfaceGAN to customize bird generation
+For a given bird attribute in `attributes.txt` , using [InterfaceGAN](https://arxiv.org/abs/2005.09635) we can obtain a direction for latent code manipulation, in order to make it more positive/negative for such attribute.

+To obtain the direction as numpy array, `InterfaceGAN` needs a set of latent codes and their corresponding attribute values.
+The following files support that process:

+* `batch_generate_birds.py` generates bird images using random latent codes.
+The latent codes are stored in `noise_vectors_array.npy` and image information, including file location, is saved in the `metadata_file.csv` file.
+* `organize_image_folder.py` will organise images in the [Caltech-UCSD Birds](http://www.vision.caltech.edu/visipedia/CUB-200.html)
+into train and validation folders for an specific attribute from `attributes.txt`.
+This is needed for training a feature predictor for that attribute.
+* `train_feature_predictor.py` will train a transfer-learning based feature predictor, using the folder organised via `organize_image_folder.py` as data input.
+Model state will be stored in the `feature_predictor.pt` file.
+* `batch_predict_feature.py` will predict the value of a feature using the model trained with `train_feature_predictor.py`, over images generated using the `noise_vectors_array.npy` latent codes.
+  Features values will be stored in the `predictions.npy` numpy array.

+We can later feed `noise_vectors_array.npy` and `predictions.npy` to the `train_boundary.py` module of `InterfaceGAN` to obtain the direction for attribute manipulation.

+Once we have the boundary as a numpy array, can use the `AttnGAN/code/main.py` file for image generation and interpolation.
+Use the `attnganw/config.py` to configure the interpolation parameters.

 ### Citing AttnGAN
 If you find AttnGAN useful in your research, please consider citing: